Skip to main content

 Implementation of the U.S. – Mexico – Canada (USMCA) Trade Agreement will help achieve this goal by expanding market access for dairy farmers, improving transparency for agriculture product standards, and modernizing guidelines for biotechnology, sanitary, and phytosanitary measures to reflect state of the art techniques utilized across the agriculture industry.
 I was proud to support passage of USMCA through the House and see it signed into law by President Trump.

 Since the passage of the USMCA Trade Agreement, I have joined my colleagues in making sure other countries are honoring their agreements.
-I have called on the Administration to implement USMCA enforcement measures to support our dairy industry, and worked with colleagues on both sides of the aisle to voice our unwavering support for free trade and Michigan farmers.
+I have called for the implementation of USMCA enforcement measures to support our dairy industry, and worked with colleagues on both sides of the aisle to voice our unwavering support for free trade and Michigan farmers.

 Expand Rural Broadband

-Rural broadband development is one of my top priorities as a member of Congress and as a member of the House Committee on Energy and Commerce, where I serve on the Subcommittee on Communications and Technology.
+Rural broadband development is one of my top priorities as a member of Congress.
 By providing reliable internet access, we can ensure farmers have access to technologies that allow them to compete in the global market.
-Click here learn more about my work on rural broadband development.
+Click here to learn more about my work on rural broadband development.

 Promote Conservation

-As agriculture helps to drive Michigan's economy, we must also encourage responsible stewardship and conservation best practices to help ensure the long-term health of Lake Erie and the entire the Great Lakes ecosystem.
-I've introduced the Great Lakes Agricultural Stewardship Act, which builds upon Michigan's successful MAEAP program and encourages states throughout the Great Lakes Basin to develop voluntary agricultural assurance programs to promote conservation and minimize agricultural pollution risks.
+As agriculture helps to drive Michigan's economy, we must also encourage responsible stewardship and conservation best practices to help ensure the long-term health of Lake Erie and the entire Great Lakes ecosystem.
+I've been supportive of developing voluntary agricultural assurance programs to promote conservation and minimize agricultural pollution risks.

 02/15/22 – Cosigned Letter: Urging President Biden to Hold China Accountable